 The deadstart sequence of operations starts a program running in the mainframe after power has been turned off and then turned on again or whenever the operating system is to be reinitialized in the mainframe.
 All registers in the machine, all control latches, and all words in memory should be considered invalid after power has been turned on.
-The following sequence of operations to begin the program is initiated by the I/O Subsystem.
+The IOS initiates the following sequence of operations to begin the program:

-- 1. Turn on Master Clear signal.
+- 1. Turns on Master Clear signal

-- 2. Turn on I/O Clear signal.
+- 2. Turns on I/O Clear signal

-- 3. Turn off I/O Clear signal.
+- 3. Turns off I/O Clear signal

-- 4. Load memory via I/O Subsystem.
+- 4. Loads memory via IOS

-- 5. Turn off Master Clear signal.
+- 5. Turns off Master Clear signal

 The Master Clear signal halts all internal computation and forces critical control latches to predetermined states.
-The I/O Clear signal clears the input Channel Address register of the MCU channel and activates the MCU input channel.
+The I/O Clear signal clears the input CA register of the MCU channel and activates the MCU input channel.
 All other input channels remain inactive.
-The I/O Subsystem then loads an initial Exchange Package and monitor program.
+The IOS then loads an initial Exchange Package and monitor program.
 The Exchange Package must be located at address 0 in memory.
 Turning off the Master Clear signal initiates the exchange sequence to read this package and to begin execution of the monitor program in CPU 0 (PN=0).